WLOGSolutions/RSuite-examples/MalariaClassifier/README.md

 1. `loadModel` to read the model created in "m_train_model.R" called "model + session_id".

 2. `getLabelledImages` to generate testing data in a proper form.

-3. `resetGenerator` to reset the generator of the testing samples.

 3. `evaluateModel` and `saveModelEvaluation` to evaluate our model on the testing samples and save the evaluation into a .csv file.